awsdocs/amazon-eks-user-guide/doc_source/autoscaling.md

 **Scope node groups across more than one Availability Zone**
 We recommend that you configure multiple node groups, scope each group to a single Availability Zone, and enable the `--balance-similar-node-groups` feature\.
 If you only create one node group, scope that node group to span over more than one Availability Zone\.

+When setting `--balance-similar-node-groups` to true, make sure that the node groups you want the Cluster Autoscaler to balance have matching labels \(except for automatically added zone labels\)\.
+You can pass a `--balancing-ignore-label` flag to nodes with different labels to balance them regardless, but this should only be done as needed\.

 **Optimize your node groups**
 The Cluster Autoscaler makes assumptions about how you're using node groups\.
 This includes which instance types that you use within a group\.
 To align with these assumptions, configure your node group based on these considerations and recommendations:
 + Each node in a node group must have identical scheduling properties\.
 This includes labels, taints, and resources\.